Try this DIY mustard bath recipe to alleviate the symptoms of colds, fatigued and achy muscles, fever, congestion and stress!

 Place all of the dry ingredients in a bowl and mix well until all lumps are gone.

-Add a few generous scoops of the mixture (about 1/4 cup) to a hot running bath and soak, breathing in deeply.
+Add a few generous scoops of the mixture (about 1/4 cup) to a hot running bath and soak for at least 15-20 minutes, breathing in deeply.
 Rinse your body with a little fresh water and pat dry.
 Be sure to rinse out the tub!

 As an option, place a few scoops of the mustard bath mixture into a disposable tea filter and secure with a clip or kitchen string.
 This will keep your body and tub free from debris.